gnarayan/WDmodel/README.md

 ### install eigen3
 if it isn't on your system - for OS X do:

 `brew install eigen`

-or on a linux system with apt
+or on a linux system with apt:

 `apt-get install libeigen3-dev`

 or compile it from source